parity-js/shell/README.md

 By default Parity UI will try connect to a Parity Ethereum node using Websocket port 8546.
 You can use alternative ports, see [CLI Options](#cli-options) below.

 You can download Parity UI [here](https://github.com/parity-js/shell/releases/latest) or follow the instructions below to build from source.

+## Parity UI alternatives

+### View and send Ether and tokens

+As Parity UI is not working properly with Parity Ethereum >2.0, we suggest to use [MyCrypto Desktop app](https://download.mycrypto.com/) connected to a local full node.
+Follow [these steps](https://support.mycrypto.com/networks/run-your-own-node-with-mycrypto.html) to connect Parity Ethereum local node.
+Parity UI accounts JSON keystore files can be found at the following location:

+- Mac OS X: `~/Library/Application\ Support/io.parity.ethereum/keys/ethereum/`
+- Linux: `$HOME/.local/share/io.parity.ethereum/keys`
+- Windows 7/10: `%HOMEPATH%/AppData/Roaming/Parity/Ethereum/keys`

+Import your accounts to MyCrypto by selecting the JSON keystore file and using your account's password (originally setup with Parity UI).

+### Smart contract development

+We suggest to use Remix connected to a local full node

 ## Install from the snap store